 Brining also seasons a bird more deeply than simply salting just before cooking.

-Traditional vs. Dry Brine—Which is Better?
+Traditional Versus Dry Brine—Which Is Better?

-How to Dry Brine
+How to Dry-Brine

 How to Make a Traditional Brine